 To graduate with University Honors on your transcript, complete the requirements published in the University Catalog.

-Dr. John Armstrong, the Willis J. Smith Professor of Philosophy, directs the Honors Program and works with other faculty members on the Honors Program Committee.
+Dr. John Armstrong directs the Honors Program and works with other faculty members on the Honors Program Committee.
 They are advised by the Honors Student Council, which you can join as an honors student.